 Great teaching should be rewarded.

 Teaching is tough.
 Turns out it’s expensive too.
-We think schools and educators who go above and beyond creating innovative and creative programs should get the support they need.
-The A+ Education Foundation awards grants up to $1,500 to A+FCU members who are professionally certified educators teaching Pre-K – 12.
-Since 2005, the A+ Education Foundation has awarded over $1,033,500 to 1,078 educators.
+We think schools and educators who go above and beyond developing innovative and creative programs should get the support they need.
+The A+ Education Foundation awards grants up to $1,500 to A+FCU members who are professionally certified educators employed at a pre-K to 12 school within A+FCU’s field of membership.
+Since 2005, the A+ Education Foundation has awarded over $1,117,800 to 1,142 educators.

 How It Works